dc4eu/educational-pilot/piloting/DNS-track.md

-# DNS Registry – Public Verification Services
+# DNS Registry – Public cross-border verification services

 This page provides the list of DNS endpoints made available by Piloting Agents to support **cross-border public verification services** developed within the DC4EU pilots.
 These services enable trusted validation of credentials across borders under the **eIDAS2 and EUDI Wallet framework**.